ickb/proposal/README.md

 The protocol logic is divided in three layers:

-- Core Layer: it defines a solid way to exchange between CKB and CKB++ in fixed blocks.
+- **Core Layer**: It defines a solid way to exchange between CKB and CKB++ in fixed blocks.
-- Incentivization Layer: it takes care of making this exchange liquid.
+- **Incentivization Layer**: It takes care of making this exchange liquid.
-- Periphery Layer: it makes the the protocol handy to use irrespective of user capital size.
+- **Periphery Layer**: It makes the the protocol handy to use irrespective of user capital size.

 ## Core Layer